Recipe at a Glance

 Corn Chowder with Smokey Bacon

-If you are ready to cozy up to a gorgeous bowl with yummyย flavors and the creaminess of corn chowder, smokey bacon and thyme scented croutons and want an easy to make dish, this is the one for you.ย So go on and serve it up either as an appetizer or as the main meal with a side salad and enjoy!
+If you are ready to cozy up to a gorgeous bowl of corn chowder with smokey bacon and thyme scented croutons, this is the one for you.
+Serve it up either as an appetizer or as the main meal with a side salad, and if you really want to do it justice, a thick slice of my homemade Dutch oven bread on the side is the perfect companion for soaking up every last drop.

 A bowl of creamy Corn Chowder with Smokey Bacon is topped with thyme scented croutons and fresh herbs, a spoon resting inside.
 The bowl sits on a wooden surface near a cloth napkin and extra croutons in the background.